-SA: Claimant Prepares Adjudication Application
+SA: Claimant Prepares Adjudication Application (I)

 An adjudication application must:

-- Be in writing addressed to Adjudicate Today (or other ANA) requesting the nomination of an adjudicator;
+- Be in writing addressed to Adjudicate Today (or other ANA), requesting the nomination of an adjudicator;

-- At the same time be served upon the respondent;
+- Be served upon the respondent.

 - Attach a copy of the payment claim;